blackstream-x/python-svn2git/README.md

                         Ignore (the lack of) the credential.helper git option.
 ```

-## unique_commit_authors.py
+## unique_commit_authors.py: Determine Subversion repository authors

 The **unique_commit_authors.py** script examines the log of either
 a subversion repository’s working copy located in the current directory,
-or that of the subversion repository at the specified URL.
+or that of the subversion repository at the specified URL,
+and produces a list of unique commit authors on stdout.

 This script requires a Subversion command line client (i.e. **svn**)
 to be installed.